debasishsarangi88/Finding-Doner-For-Charity-ML/README.md

 This will open the iPython Notebook software and project file in your browser.

 Data
-The modified census dataset consists of approximately 32,000 data points, with each datapoint having 13 features.
+The modified census dataset consists of 45222 data points, with each datapoint having 13 features.
 This dataset is a modified version of the dataset published in the paper "Scaling Up the Accuracy of Naive-Bayes Classifiers: a Decision-Tree Hybrid", by Ron Kohavi.
 You may find this paper online, with the original dataset hosted on UCI.

 Features